brainflow-dev/brainflow/docs/Examples.rst

 C++
 -----

-**Make sure that compiled dynamic libraries exist in search path before running an executable, do one of:**
+**Make sure that compiled dynamic libraries exist in search path before running an executable by doing one of the following:**

 - for Linux and MacOS add them to LD_LIBRARY_PATH env variable
 - for Windows add them to PATH env variable